7 Of The Best Places In Paris For Panoramic Views

 Metro Stops: Abbesses, Anvers

-Due to the tragic fire that destroyed large parts of the cathedral in April 2019, it is highly unlikely that you’ll be able to enter the cathedral anytime soon.
-Expect major changes to pedestrian traffic around Notre Dame.
-Check the official website for re-opening updates.
+After the tragic fire that destroyed large parts of the cathedral in April 2019, the Notre Dame Cathedral is set to reopen in December 2024.
+Check the official website for updates.

 Paris is home to dozens of magnificent cathedrals but none are as visited as the flagship cathedral of Paris – the Notre Dame.
 Located on Ile de la Cite, this spot is pretty much the birthplace of Paris, starting out as a small Roman village on the island called Lutetia.
 Aside from being the spot where all distances in France are measured, the cathedral is a prime example of ridiculously marvelous Gothic architecture.
 This cathedral is so grand, that it took nearly 200 years to complete.
 It’s free to enter inside and though you’ll definitely not be alone, it’s just one of those things you have to see in Paris!
-If you’re on the hunt for the best panoramic views of Paris, queue up to climb the 387 steps to the top of the tower (€8.50).
+If you’re on the hunt for the best panoramic views of Paris, queue up to climb the 387 steps to the top of the tower.
 Unfortunately, things are very inefficient here and the line moves at an agonizingly slow pace.
 So it’s best to come here early and have a chance to admire the panoramic views, without spending your day in the queue!

 Restaurant Georges at the Pompidou Center